DarrellS0352/Neural-Collaborative-Filtering-Book-Recommendation-System/README.md

 ```
 ![model architecture](https://github.com/DarrellS0352/msds692_s40_data_science_practicum_1/blob/bab6fcefbfedf7fd2f1529ad9b4f803c807647dd/images/model.png)

 Training times were excessive due to the data size, which was over 13 million rows after the prior filtering.
 Running on CPU it would take 20-30 hours to run.
 I attempted to move to the cloud using Google Colab but they rapidly throttled my account and cut me off.
 Therefore, I setup my laptop to train the neural network using the GPU.
-This made training much faster and if you
+This made training much faster and if you setup the batch size to fit the GPU (64, 128, 256, 512, etc.), it is even more efficient.

 + How
-  + Modeling:
-    + Tensorflow gpu
-      + Running into computer resource issues
-      + Models were taking a long time running on CPU
-      + Google collab throttled/restricted my account within an hour of use
-      + Had to adapt and setup jupyter notebooks/tensorflow to run on gpu
-      + Neural nets trained much faster and it didn’t consume my CPU/RAM
-        + Model training reduced to 6-10 hours from the previous 30 hours.
-        + Would run models in the background while at work and overnight
-        + Even with GPU processing and filtered data, I was still dealing with 9-18million rows of data.
-      + Learned that best practice neural net batch size (32, 64, 128, 256..) because it aligns with how GPUs work and increases processing efficiency/speed
-    + Tensorflow functional API method
-      + Don’t have to use the functional API method, I just prefer it.

   + Model outputs:
     + Used dimensionality reduction to plot the embeddings developed by the model in 2D
       + PCA – primary component analysis